npge/npge/README.md

 ### Sequence

-`Sequence` stores string representing genomic sequence.
+`Sequence` stores string representing genome sequence.
 Moreover, it stores name and description of the sequence.
-NPGe recognises the following sequence name format:
+NPGe recognizes the following sequence name format:
 `GENOME&CHROMOSOME&CIRCULAR` (3 values joint by '&').
 `GENOME` is short name of a genome.
 `CHROMOSOME` is short name of a chromosome.